 A little typewriter table, a turquoise vacuum cleaner attachment holder and two, super duper, awesome, industrial storage bins that hold jewelry bits.
 Have you seen how much those little bins sell for?!
+Check out the most recently sold listings of metal drawers on eBay!
+Scroll past the plastic drawers.
 I was lucky and found mine for $5 each at an estate sale.

 Another “pretty” shot:

 Those ceramic wheels are in this metal tray:

 The tray sits in this wonderful, old cabinet:

 The top is handmade and sits on an iron stove base.

 Still looks pretty messy, huh?
 But it’s an organized mess.
 Let’s rest our eyes on this 1970s beauty pageant badge:

 So, if you stand with your be-hind backed up to the cabinet we just saw, this is the view of the rest of the room.